Rupesh2728/MedRoute-patient-portal-rag/README.md

 learns when to retrieve external evidence and when to rely on a large language model's internal knowledge.

-CSE 676A · Deep Learning · Spring 2026 · University at Buffalo

 ---

 ## What this is